dawelsch/dawelsch.github.io/websrc/source/documents/cluster/concepts.md

 The following terms are listed in alphabetical order.

 ### Bootstrap
-Bootstraping is provisioning a node or cluster for the first time.
+Bootstrapping is provisioning a node or cluster for the first time.
 Contiv distinguishes two types of bootstrap:

 - *Node Bootstrap*: The process of installing the node image and booting the node for the first time.
 - *Cluster Bootstrap*: The process of adding one or more bootstrapped nodes to the cluster for the first time.